High-fidelity, quasi-deterministic entanglement generation using phase-matched spectral islands in a zero-added-loss multiplexing architecture: Introduction

 ZALM uses a source-in-the-middle configuration, which has higher efficiency than its meet-in-the-middle and sender-receiver alternatives~\cite{Jones2016}.
 For the quantum internet's fiber backbone, every classical-internet EDFA site would contain a ZALM quantum transmitter (QTX) to distribute entangled photon pairs to ZALM quantum receivers (QRXs) at that site's nearest neighbors, Alice and Bob.
 As in Thomas~\emph{et al}.~\cite{Thomas2024}, classical traffic---including the identities of the frequency channels containing the heralded biphotons---could be confined to the C-band, while optical transmission of the heralded biphotons could occur in the O-band.
 Alice and Bob's QRXs would then employ quantum mode conversion---frequency conversion~\cite{Kumar1990,Huang1992} and bandwidth compression~\cite{Karpinski2017}---to efficiently couple the biphoton received in each heralded channel to intracavity color-center quantum memories.
+ZALM thus avoids path-switching losses in its QTX---hence justifying its ``zero-added-loss'' name---while relying on high-efficiency quantum-state frequency conversion~\cite{Wang2018} at Alice and Bob's QRXs to match the incoming light to their quantum memories' input frequency.

 Chen~\emph{et al}.~\cite{Chen2023} presented a broad treatment of ZALM, including its source, mode-conversion, and memory-loading characteristics, as well as its overall performance scaling.
 Their ZALM relied on a burst of pump pulses to generate a striped frequency-domain biphoton wave function over a very broad (10\,THz) bandwidth that, together with narrowband (1\,GHz) filtering in the partial BSM and suitable (12.5\,GHz) channelization at the receivers, led to a large number (800) of channels whose frequency-domain biphoton wave functions each approximated that of a spectrally-factorable, i.e., single-temporal-mode, state.
 Such near single-temporal-mode biphoton generation ensured the production of high-fidelity ($\ge$\,99\%) biphotons, and the 800 channels provided quasi-deterministic ($\ge$\,25\% generation probability per pump burst) operation.
 Unfortunately, Chen~\emph{et al}.'s analysis did not fully account for the combined effects of multipair events and losses.